Quackster/RetroLauncher/README.md

 - New patched files will be created with the prefix `new_`
 - The script used for patching is internally defined and automatically adjusted based on your inputs
 - Rename either **config_sso.ini** or **config_no_sso.ini** to config.ini depending if you have SSO installed or not!

----

-## 🛠 Requirements

-- .NET Core 6 installed
-- Your `.exe` and `.dir` files in the same directory as the CLI